Your Private GP and Sexual Health Clinic in Canary Wharf

 - Vaginal bleeding after menopause

 I recommend that women have HPV testing in addition to regular cervical screening.
-If you test positive for one of the more dangerous HPV strains (16 or 18), then I recommend more frequent smears.
-This would allow for any abnormal cells to be detected early.
-If you have an abnormal smear , the cell changes will be graded as borderline, moderate or severe.
-If the changes are severe then further investigation and possibly treatment is recommended.
+If you test positive for one of the more dangerous HPV strains (16 or 18), then I recommend yearly screening This would allow for any abnormal cells to be detected early.
+If you have an abnormal smear, the cell changes will be graded as borderline, moderate or severe.

 - Using a condom during sex will give you some protection from HPV.